mouloudi/SDN/README.md

 an archive that contains scripts and all information required to run a VNF.

-These daemons can be executed simultaneously thanks to "executor.sh" included in this repository.
+These daemons can be executed simultaneously thanks to *executor.sh* included in this repository.
 Just run it as root for a better control.